Why I set myself goals

 Rio Paralympics gold medallist Stephanie Millward shares her positive attitude to sport, and life in general.

 After being diagnosed with multiple sclerosis in the late 1990s, swimmer Stephanie Millward believed her Olympic dream was over.
-Despite her symptoms – including blindness – she went on to win four silver medals and one bronze at the 2012 London Paralympics, and a gold medial at the Rio Paralympics in September.
+Despite her symptoms – including blindness – she went on to win four silver medals and one bronze at the 2012 London Paralympics, and a gold medal at the Rio Paralympics in September.

 1 Be self-assured